 The time one spends in detox will vary based on the type of drug used, length of use, and if there is a history of mental illness, among other factors.
 For the general population, the process can take up to a week, or longer in rare cases.
 Once the client’s medical condition is considered stable, higher levels of care are no longer needed.
 At this point, the client will be moved to a lower level of care that requires less supervision.

-California Highlands Addiction Treatment Vistas offers residential services and therapy services.
+California Highlands Addiction Treatment Vistas offers residential services.
 If you or a loved one is struggling with an addiction to drugs or alcohol, seek professional help from a licensed facility.
 In most cases, a week of detox is not enough to treat deep-rooted issues.
 Inpatient/outpatient treatment services can meet your needs as you set out to treat the disorder effectively after medical detox ends.

 We specialize in addiction treatment and have researched the most effective methods to treat this chronic disease at its very core.